-[subregulation (3) substituted by section 3 of Government Notice 309 of 2020 and by section 4 of Government Notice 319 of 2020]
+[subregulation (3) substituted by section 3 of Government Notice 309 of 2020, by section 4 of Government Notice 319 of 2020 and by section 5 of Government Notice 326 of 2020]

 - (4) A person who contravenes or fails to comply with subregulation (2) or (3) commits an offence and is on conviction liable to the penalties specified in section 29(3) of the Act. - (5) A police officer who is a peace officer within the meaning of the Criminal Procedure Act, 1977 (Act No. 51 of 1977), may, without a warrant, seize any liquor that is suspected to have been sold or has been purchased in contravention of this regulation and the seized liquor must, subject to changes required in the context, be dealt with in accordance with the provisions of the Liquor Act, as if it were liquor seized in terms of that Act.